ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 Open the 'DTP-ModelConstruction-Task5' workflow and execute it.
 This example uses the same fine plate model (make sure it has 8x5 elements with cross derivatives ticked), however random offsets up to +/- 5mm have been added to all data points.
 With a large enough number of data points the effect of randomness is diminished however in small areas the randomness can introduce waviness to the solution, so smoothing penalties must be applied.

 Try fitting the model without any strain penalty, and fit with several iterations to see the waviness.
 Reset the fit and try with the regime from task 1: 2 iters at strain penalty 0.001, re-project, 1 iter at strain penalty 0.0001.
 The overall result is a good fit but there is unattractive waviness on the chest area.
 If a curvature penalty were available, these issues with noisy data could be better controlled.
 You may try turning off cross derivatives in the mesh generator; this should slightly help with waviness, and will make solution faster since it reduces the number of degrees of freedom in the problem.

+Reset by switching to Align mode and back, then project and fit with a Curvature Penalty of 10 and Strain Penalty of 0.
+Reproject and re-fit a second time.
+You'll find this gives a very attractive result that keeps close to the mean surface of these noisy points.

 Because of the random noise the mean error will never get very low, but the average fit of the breast surface can be a reasonable 'best fit'.